IvanKoshmansky/SpaceXMonitor_Android/README.md

     - **Coil** library is used to load images.

 6. The Android Application object: `SpaceXMonitorApplication`
-There is the root component of the application and is used to pass dependencies to other components via the **Hilt**.
+There is the root component of the application, it is used to pass dependencies to other components via the **Hilt**.

 ## Screenshots ##